 Avian leukosis can present in several forms:

-• Lymphoid leukosis: This is the most common form of cancer associated with ALV and typically affects chickens older than four months of age.
-Tumors most often develop in the liver, spleen, and bursa of Fabricius, though they may also occur in the kidneys, lungs, gonads, heart, mesentery, and bone marrow.
-Tumors may appear nodular, diffuse, or miliary, and the bursa is almost always involved.
-Microscopically, tumors are composed of uniform large lymphocytes (lymphoblasts), with characteristic involvement of the bursa and nodular growth in organs such as the liver and spleen.
+• Lymphoid leukosis: The most common form, typically affecting chickens older than four months.
+Tumors most frequently develop in the liver, spleen, and bursa of Fabricius, though other organs such as the kidneys, lungs, heart, gonads, mesentery, and bone marrow may also be involved.
+Tumors may appear nodular, diffuse, or miliary.
+Microscopically, they consist of a uniform population of large lymphocytes (lymphoblasts), with consistent involvement of the bursa.

-• Erythroblastosis (Erythroid leukosis): This form is an intravascular leukemia affecting red blood cell precursors and can occur in birds younger than four months, including chicks as young as five weeks.
-Affected birds are often anemic and may show muscle hemorrhages, as well as occasional abdominal bleeding or liver rupture.
+• Erythroblastosis (erythroid leukosis): An intravascular leukemia affecting red blood cell precursors.
+It can occur in young birds, including chicks as young as five weeks.
+Affected birds are often anemic and may exhibit muscle hemorrhages, internal bleeding, or liver rupture.

-• Myeloid leukosis: Most commonly associated with subgroup J, this form includes two overlapping types: myeloblastosis and myelocytomatosis.
-Myelocytomatosis is characterized by multiple tumor masses (myelocytomas), often found on the shanks, head, oral cavity, trachea, and around the eyes.
-These tumors are typically soft, nodular, and creamy in appearance.
-While most common in adult birds, cases can occur in chickens as young as five weeks.
-Both forms frequently involve leukemia, with the bone marrow replaced by neoplastic myeloid cells.
+• Myeloid leukosis: Most often associated with subgroup J, this form includes myeloblastosis and myelocytomatosis.
+Myelocytomatosis is characterized by soft, nodular, cream-colored tumors (myelocytomas) that commonly appear on the shanks, head, oral cavity, trachea, and around the eyes.
+Although more common in adults, it can occur in young birds.
+Both forms frequently involve bone marrow replacement by neoplastic myeloid cells.

-In addition to these forms, ALV has been associated with a variety of other tumors, including hemangiomas, histiocytic sarcomas, nephroblastomas, fibrosarcomas, chondromas, osteomas, myxomas, adenocarcinomas, and mesotheliomas.
+In addition to these forms, ALV has been associated with a wide range of tumors, including hemangiomas, histiocytic sarcomas, nephroblastomas, fibrosarcomas, chondromas, osteomas, myxomas, adenocarcinomas, and mesotheliomas.
 These may occur alone or alongside leukosis.

 Clinical Signs

-Clinical signs vary depending on the form of the disease and the location of tumors but are often nonspecific.
-Common signs include decreased appetite, diarrhea, dehydration, weight loss, and weakness.
-Some birds may develop abdominal enlargement or exhibit a pale, shrunken, or occasionally bluish (cyanotic) comb.
-Once clinical signs appear, the disease typically progresses rapidly, with death occurring within a few weeks.
-Marek's disease is another common tumor-causing viral disease in chickens that can resemble avian leukosis.
-However, Marek’s disease usually affects birds younger than four months, while avian leukosis is more commonly seen in older chickens.
+Clinical signs are often nonspecific and vary depending on the form and tumor location.
+Common signs include decreased appetite, weight loss, diarrhea, dehydration, weakness, and reduced egg production.
+Birds may appear pale due to anemia, with a shrunken or occasionally bluish comb.
+Abdominal enlargement may also occur.
+Once signs develop, the disease often progresses rapidly, with death occurring within weeks.
+Avian leukosis can resemble Marek's disease, another tumor-causing viral condition in chickens.
+However, Marek’s disease typically affects birds younger than four months, whereas avian leukosis is more common in older chickens.

 Diagnosis

-Definitive diagnosis is typically achieved through virus isolation, considered the gold standard.
-Common sample types include blood, plasma, serum, cloacal or vaginal swabs, oral washings, egg albumen, embryos, and tumor tissue.
-ELISA testing is also widely used for detection.
+ALV can be detected using serologic tests and molecular methods, with virus isolation considered the gold standard.
+Common sample types include blood, serum, plasma, cloacal or vaginal swabs, oral washings, egg albumen, embryos, and tumor tissues.
+ELISA testing is also widely used.

-While the gross appearance of tumors may suggest leukosis, histopathological examination is essential for a definitive diagnosis.
+While gross lesions may suggest leukosis, definitive diagnosis requires histopathologic examination.
 Key tissues for evaluation include the liver, spleen, bursa of Fabricius, bone marrow, and peripheral nerves.

 Clinical Signs